kisakova/documentation/completeReference/gettingStarted/intro_log_in_and_edit_profile.rst

 Action buttons are available in the top left corner of *"My User"* page.
 The set of buttons depends on your organization settings and user permissions.
 These are the same actions that you can perform in the system with regard to other users.
-Most of the actions is described in the :ref:`Productivity Tools section <user-guide-productivity-tools>`.
+Most of the actions is described in the `Productivity Tools section <../commonActions>`.

 |